vishvAsa/kalpAntaram/kANe/v4/0/Additions_and_Corrections.md

 deceased nor is she then raised up by anybody'.
 216 n503 1 1 Read 'मिता on या.
 III.
 2, मद. पा p.
 395' 239 line 29 Read' text of Samvarta that a' 244 line 6 Put the figure 555 above Rg VIII.
 95. 7-9 265 594a Read in last line but one तद्रूपं देहमन्य 269 0603 1.
 2 Read ang CAST HIGHETEN 271 1 35 Add after the word 'death.'
 'It should be noted

-that in almost all parts of India except in Bengal members of all varnas including sudras observe by usage only ten days' im.
+that in almost all parts of India except in Bengal members of all varṇas including sudras observe by usage only ten days' im.

 purity on death 277 1 13 Read 'preferably'